veeweeherman/veeweeherman.github.io/about.md

 permalink: /about/
 ---

-I love nerding out on algorithms and data structures because they're tough, fun and rewarding all at the same time.

-### More Information
-When I'm not coding, I'm cycling up steep mountains, traveling the world, rock climbing, or watching documentaries on sea life.

-I have an insatiable thirst for nerd-knowledge, a love for cat-puns and a set of dancing shoes ready.
+I’m a full stack software engineer with a strong background in Javascript.
+I’ve built apps using React, Node, PostgreSQL and deployed a number of said apps on Heroku.
+I enjoy teaming up with other creative and fun engineers and experimenting with the possibilities.
+I also get a thrill from the challenge of tackling recursive algorithms and implementing data structures.
+When I’m not coding, you can find me bicycling up a steep mountain, sipping coffee, or watching deep sea documentaries.

 ### Contact me